tomkrikorian/awesome-visionOS/README.md

 - [SpatialMetal](https://github.com/musesum/SpatialMetal) VisionOS metal with swift refactored from FullyImmersiveMetal.
 - [SpatialMetal2](https://github.com/musesum/SpatialMetal2) SpatialMetal extended for multiple shaders.
 - [VisionProVacuumDemo](https://github.com/gonchar/VisionProVacuumDemo) Demo project which showcases how to work with Apple Vision Pro and RealityKit, ARKit APIs.
+- [HandTrackingSandbox](https://github.com/kentvchr/HandTrackingSandbox) Use of ARKit and RealityKit frameworks to make a playful sandbox, where physical environment can interact with generated virtual content.